-- Regulates temperature better
+Regulates temperature better

-The number one reason homeowners don’t like their conservatory is because it’s too cold in winter and too warm in summer.
+The number one reason homeowners don’t like their conservatory is that it’s too cold in winter and too warm in summer.
 Glass and polycarbonate roofs have a greenhouse effect in summer and let too much heat escape in winter.

 The second most commonly cited reason homeowners do not like their conservatory is because of glare.
 This is a massive issue because it gets worse at the time of year you want to use your conservatory most – summer.

-- Matches up with your house
+It matches up with your house tiles

 There are also no design limitations with the Leka roof, which can match the original pitch of your old conservatory roof or modify it in pitch or style.
 The Leka roof can replace Victorian, Edwardian, lean-to and combination roofs.

 Each Leka roof is designed and built to order and installed by a Leka-approved UK installer.
 On average, it takes 2-3 days to erect and can usually replace the roof on conservatories without additional support or bracing.

 A solid conservatory roof costs around 30% more than a glazed roof, but the insulation, appearance, and glare benefits are enormous.
 With the Leka roof, your conservatory feels like an extension rather than a bolt-on product.